damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 - [Clone a GIT repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 - [Edit a Markdown file](https://guides.github.com/features/mastering-markdown/)
 - Fork the repositiry

+*Then, to reference this guideline, you can follow the guideline and then fill the template in each section in your own Project's readme.*

+*It is possible to use the link of App diagram in tempalte and fill the inofrmatin of your product in the tables or create your represantaions as a graph or tree.*

+*To refernce this link of App diagarm, tou can follow these steps to create your own project's table, graph or, tree.*

+ - At first,

 ## How to contribute to this documentation project